FAQs

 Why two people?
 Who can they be?

-In order to ensure that program Guides have sufficient time and capacity to support the individuals in the program, we cannot allow more than two people per participating organization to participate in cohort-based programs and guided sessions.
+In order to ensure that program Guides have sufficient time and capacity to support the individuals in the program, we cannot allow more than two people per participating organization to participate in cohort-based programs and Guide sessions.
 However, many of the resources shared in this program are open and freely accessible to everyone.
-We encourage the participating individuals to share their learnings with their broader communities and organizations and invite others to the open learning opportunities.
-We also encourage organizations with additional capacity to plan larger internal group reflection and implementation sessions throughout the year.

 I am very committed.
 Can I put more time in?

 Organizations will work with a program Guide to co-create a year-long learning plan.
-We recognize that many organizations have times of year where their capacity is completely maxed out.
+We recognize that many organizations have times of year when their capacity is completely maxed out.
 The goal of this program is to balance continual learning with the realities of operating small to medium-sized arts, culture, and heritage organizations.

 Can you give me an example of a learning plan?